ASfatima/R-Programming/README.md

 # R-Programming

-This repository contains  Projects that worked in R
+### This repository contains  Projects that worked in R
+1. Simulating the Theater of Weekdays.